wgryglas/pelicanReDoc/content/test.rst

 `Hello Dear`_

 Write something new to se if live preview works.
+This should be the same line still, as I havn't add extra new line.
 Add text in new line but rendered in the same paragrph.

 Next paragraph with equation :math:`y = sin(\pi \cdot x)`